Skip to Content

 Key points to understand:

-• Lavender may help deter bed bugs from resting in a specific spot
+• Lavender may help deter bed bugs from resting in a specific spot for a short time

-• Scent based deterrents do not stop bed bugs from feeding or spreading
+• Scent-based deterrents do not stop bed bugs from feeding or spreading

 • Bed bugs hide deep inside furniture, cracks, and seams that oils cannot reach